AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/edit-text-mode-in-view.md

    To edit a view using text mode, you must edit one column at a time.
   </note> </li>
  <li value="3"> <p>Click <span class="bold">Switch to Text Mode</span> in the upper-right corner of the builder.</p> <note type="note">
-   When you edit a column in text mode,
+   When you edit a column in text mode, Workfront adds the
-   <span>Workfront</span> adds the
    <code>textmode=true</code> line of code to the column.
 This indicates that the column is modified in text mode.
   </note>  <p>The following table outlines the key lines in a text mode view:</p>
   <table cellspacing="15">